 Many older homeowners face physical limitations that make bathing and toileting more challenging.
 Bathrooms need to be safe spaces.
 Sharp corners, tight spaces and slick surfaces can be dangerous.
 Bathroom falls injure scores of seniors every year.

 When remodeling your Lake Country, WI bathroom, consider these aging-in-place features:

 To make a bathroom accessible, work with a designer who understands universal design.
-Kowalske Kitchen & Bath has worked on many bathroom remodels designed for aging-in-place.
-These principals come from the Americans with Disabilities Act (ADA) guidelines.
+Kowalske Kitchen & Bath has worked on many bathrooms designed for aging-in-place.
+These principles come from the Americans with Disabilities Act (ADA) guidelines.
 While these requirements only apply to public restrooms, the “universal design” principles are useful in residential remodeling.

 Standing in the shower for any length of time puts excess strain on your body.
 Decrease your odds of a slip-and-fall mishap by installing a shower bench.
 Sitting in the shower reduces the amount of standing and the risk of slipping on a wet floor.

 Want to add convenience and comfort in your shower?
 Install a handheld showerhead next to your shower bench.
 They come in an array of styles, features, and the ability to adjust the height.
 Other options include massage features, water-efficiency and temperature control.
 One of our favorite handheld showerheads is the Delta Palm Shower.
 It slips over the hand for easy showering control.

 Entering and exiting the shower, or getting on and off a toilet seat, can be challenging.
 If you have balance and coordination issues, install grab bars around the shower, toilet and vanity.
 Grab bars in your ADA bathroom will give you something to hold onto.
 Better yet, ask your contractor to install decorative towel bars that double as grab bars!